Dandelion Root Health Benefits Are Many – Learn the Top 10

 Other Recipes with Dandelions

-Dandelion Flower Pancakes -No milk or eggs, but lots of health and good taste.
+Dandelion Flower Pancakes – No milk or eggs, but lots of health and great taste.
 I developed it when I was unable to eat eggs or milk at all due to food sensitivities.
-Interestingly whenever I make these pancakes no one seems to notice the lack of these two ingredients.
+Interestingly, whenever I make these pancakes, no one seems to notice the lack of these two ingredients.

-Dandelion Flower Syrup -You can taste the unique sweetness from the yellow petals.
-This is a great treat from your weeds and it is so easy to make.
+Dandelion Flower Syrup – You can taste the unique sweetness of the yellow petals.
+This is a great treat from your weeds, and it is so easy to make.
 Pick your dandelions before mowing the lawn or digging them up for dandelion coffee.
 Or go out into the country and pick them in the wild away from pollution.
 Never use ones that have been sprayed.

 Dandelion Flower Cordial – The word cordial sounds tasty, and it’s very appropriate in this case!